CFEL-CMI/richmol/README.md

 * **Rotational field-induced dynamics** (`richmol.field`, `richmol.tdse`): simulations of rotational dynamics and related properties in arbitrary static and time-dependent fields
 * **Ro-vibrational dynamics and spectra** (interface with [TROVE](https://github.com/Trovemaster/TROVE)): simulations of spectra and ro-vibrational dynamics in static and time-dependent fields

+Following releases will include:
+* **Hyperfine effects** (`richmol.hype`): spectra and dynamics on hyperfine states, obtained from nuclear quadrupole, spin-spin, and spin-rotation interactions
+* **VMI observables** (`richmol.vmi`): time-evolutions of 2D projections of probability density functions for selected molecular groups (in axial-recoil approximation)

 ## Quick install